Skip to main content

 Pricing: Free.

-What it does: Pairs you with a random accountability partner for a 50-minute video co-working session.
+What it does: Pairs you with a stranger for a 50-minute video co-working session, the classic setup for body doubling.
 You state your goal at the start, work silently, and check in at the end.

 Why it works: Body doubling, the phenomenon where people work better when others are present, is well-documented, particularly for people with ADHD.
 Focusmate replicates the effect of a library or co-working space via video.

-The limitation: It's session-based, not habit-based.
-Focusmate won't build long-term accountability for a fitness goal.
-It's specifically for getting things done right now.
+The limitation: It is session-based, not habit-based.
+Focusmate will not build long-term accountability for a fitness goal.
+It is specifically for getting things done right now.

 Best for: Writers, programmers, students, freelancers, and anyone who struggles with focus during solo work.